Honors College Alumni

 We've orchestrated many ways for you to stay in touch and follow our progress.
 To keep an eye out for updates, follow us on our Friends of Honors Facebook page, to see photos from events and occasional announcements follow us on Instagram or stay up to date through Twitter.

 Additionally we publish a newsletter once a semester.
-We hope you will look forward to the next edition of Aspirations, coming in December.
+We hope you will look forward to the next edition of Aspirations (PDF), coming in January 2020.